 Catering to large parties on a budget becomes more difficult when beverages are involved – especially alcoholic beverages.

 While it might seem convenient to serve wine from the venue, most of the time, it actually works out cheaper to serve your own wine at the event.
 And that’s even if you end up having to pay the cost of corkage.

 Additionally, you should try to have a few non-alcoholic, inexpensive drink options for guests to choose from, minimizing the amount of wine you will need to serve at the event.

 Lemonade, for example, is a popular soft drink option that many people will actually choose over wine, especially at a summer event when guests are in need of refreshment.

 Remember, the keys to successful budget-friendly catering for large parties are self-service, minimalistic tableware, simple but classic menu options, and serving your own wine.

-Thanks for reading our guide to catering for 100 guests on a budget.
+Thanks for reading our guide about how to cater for 100 guests on a budget.